KinectToVR/Amethyst-Releases/README.md

  - Once Amethyst is launched, Click re-register SteamVR driver and follow the prompts.

 ### It's unsupported but please help me anyway!!!
-Before asking for help with unsupported beta release software, try these:
-#### The app doesn't start after updating it.
-**Update the Windows App SDK Runtime** the app is built against the latest version (except in cases of build failure) You can always refer to the release "changelog" to know which version is used.

 #### My SteamVR gives me Error 203 and won't start no matter what I do.
 You have the Amethyst and K2EX drivers **enabled at the same time**.
 They use the same logging library and conflict with each other on startup, causing the entirety of the SteamVR backend to crash.
-Close SteamVR, then **either delete or edit** `%localappdata%\openvr\openvrpaths.vrpath` if your file says null in it after you edited it, go learn JSON, and WTF are you doing on GitHub????
+Close SteamVR, then **either delete or edit** `%localappdata%\openvr\openvrpaths.vrpath`
+if your file says null in it after you edited it, go learn JSON, and WTF are you doing on GitHub????

 #### I have some other unrelated issue.
-Unless you're actually braindead, you may possibly have run into a bug, reporting those is important to building a stable application for release.
+Unless you're actually braindead, you may possibly have run into a bug,
+reporting those is important to building a stable application for release.
 See just below on how to report bugs.

 ### Reports:
-- __This is still very WIP__, things will be broken and fixed on daily basis.
+- <ins>Record the issue</ins> (or at least describe it as well as you can)
-- Go to discord and post log files from ```%AppData%/KinectToVR/logs```
+- Send us the log files from ```%AppData%/Amethyst/logs```

 ### Source:
 In the current app's state, I've decided to hide the source until the app comes finished.<br>